Welcome to your complete guide to the Whippet Lab mix, also known as the “Whipador.”

 Fortunately, both Labs and Whippets are relatively healthy dogs.
 But as with many purebreds, their genetics and physical attributes predispose them to certain health problems.

-To learn more about the diseases and health conditions that Labrador retrievers are predisposed to, check out our article on Labrador retrievers.
+To learn more about the diseases and health conditions that Labrador retrievers are predisposed to, check out our health section.

-To learn more about the diseases and health conditions that Whippets are predisposed to, check out our article on Whippets.
+To learn more about the diseases and health conditions that Whippets are predisposed to, check out this article about Whippets on our sister site.

 In addition to the aforementioned health conditions, the following genetic ailments have also been observed in Whippets: